jackfrost168/Mesh-Segmentation/README.md

-A feature sensitive and robust mesh segmentation algorithm
+A Feature Sensitive and Robust Mesh Segmentation Algorithm
 ==========================================================
 Abstract
 --------